The Thin Line Between Comprehension and Persuasion in LLMs: Related Work and Background

 \subsection{Understanding in LLMs}

+In this subsection we cover briefly studies on LLM understanding capabilities, as well as some well-known results in computational argumentation.
+For a comprehensive review on alternate ways to measure understanding in NLU beyond language-games (e.g., mechanistic interpretability), see \appref{alternativemethods}.
+For a further discussion on our conclusions based on the literature, see \appref{extrinsic}.

-LLM reasoning capabilities have been received significant attention.
+Understanding in LLMs, and specifically their reasoning capabilities, have been received significant attention.
 The community is divided in their assessment, and computational argumentation is no exception to this.
-Works in favour note that LLMs are capable of performing effective debates and other argumentation-related tasks \cite{10.5555/3692070.3693020,chen-etal-2024-exploring-potential,10.1007/978-3-031-77915-2_14,musi2025reasonableparrotslargelanguage}, or, at the very least, it has been shown that incorporating argument schemes and other techniques improves their performance \cite{10822109,10.1145/3709025.3712216}.
-Broadly speaking there exist many claims of notable LLM evaluation capabilities \cite{GPT4,chiang2024chatbotarenaopenplatform,chiang-lee-2023-large,liu-etal-2023-g,rethinkingsemantic,NEURIPS2023_91f18a12}; and, of relevance to us, related to debates \cite{chen-etal-2024-exploring-potential}.
+Some note that LLMs are capable of performing effective debates and other argumentation-related tasks \cite{10.5555/3692070.3693020,chen-etal-2024-exploring-potential,10.1007/978-3-031-77915-2_14,musi2025reasonableparrotslargelanguage}; or, at the very least, it has been shown that incorporating argument schemes and other techniques improves their performance \cite{10822109,10.1145/3709025.3712216}, including when evaluating debates \cite{chen-etal-2024-exploring-potential}.
 Enhancements to reasoning capabilities unrelated to fine-tuning often rely on prompting, but focus strongly on reasoning and information retrieval capabilities \cite{li2024llmsasjudgescomprehensivesurveyllmbased}.
 Of note are these extending dialogues with argumentation schemes \cite{10822109}, which have shown success.